1.3 Invest in infrastructure to minimize wastewater spills, emergency releases, and overflows

 An integrated suite of planning and policy initiatives; improvements to infrastructure management, maintenance, and operation; investment in upgraded infrastructure, and education and outreach is recommended:

-• Support Sarasota County’s Wastewater Master Plan and CMOM program.
+- Support implementation of Sarasota County’s Wastewater Master Plan and CMOM program.

-Increase public outreach and education about the need for proactive inspection, maintenance, replacement, and upgrades of inadequate sanitary sewer components to build support for infrastructure investment (see Chapter 1.5).
+- Increase public education and outreach on the need for proactive maintenance and upgrades to build support for long-term infrastructure investment (see Chapter 1.5).

 Resources